 If this is your first online business or startup, this might seem like a lot of work – but it’s easy to get the hang of what you need to do.
 You are also probably asking why you need to put in this amount of work to acquire a name.
 It is not “just a domain name.”

-It is crucial in how successful your new brand and business can be, expesically if you operate in a hyper-competitive niche.
-A well-thought domain name can also do wonders for your organic traffic strategy and brand awareness
+It is crucial in how successful your new brand and business can be, especially if you operate in a hyper-competitive niche market.
+A well-thought domain name can also do wonders for your organic traffic strategy and brand awareness.

 To summarise, you need to do proper research on your niche, pick the perfect name that’s a brand fit, unique and memorable.
-Once you do this and don’t make mistakes such as using hyphens, numbers, or double-lettered words that can combine into other meanings and confuse your audience, you are already stepping ahead of your competition.
+Once you do this and don’t use hyphens, numbers, or double-lettered words that can combine into other meanings and confuse your audience, you are already stepping ahead of your competition.

 If the .com or .com.au extension is available, excellent.
 If not, you can get creative with your prefixes and suffixes.